 How to Reset all Chrome flags to default

-So if you’ve enabled few experimental features you need to disable them after testing.
-But you need to carefully look for which flag is enabled and which flag is disabled?, after all there are 133 flags.
-So finding each enabled flag and disabling it again can be tedious and takes some time, keeping this in mind Chrome team has added “Reset all to default button” on top of Chrome flags page which you can use.
+So if you’ve enabled few experimental features, you need to disable them after testing.
+But to you need to carefully look for each and every flag, after all there are more than 133 flags.
+So finding each enabled flag and disabling it again can be tedious and takes some time, keeping this in mind, Chrome team has added “Reset all to default button” on top of the Chrome flags page, which you can use.

 So to reset all Chrome flags to default